 Depending on the circuit design Voltage and Current values will change based on the way you linked your wires and components.

 In serial connections current remains constant, flowing from one to another element (unless such element is designed to reduce current).
 Voltage is to be reduced passing every element in the circuit.
 This is calculated by the formula:

 Va+Vb…. +Vz =0

-If more incoming wires are attached to the node, total sum of their corresponding currents is divided by number of wires exiting the node ie. 2 wires supplying current of 6A each are routed to a node, and 3 wires are leaving the node.
+If more incoming wires are attached to the node, the total sum of their corresponding currents is divided by the number of wires exiting the node ie. 2 wires supplying current of 6A each is routed to a node, and 3 wires are leaving the node.
 The Current of each wire leaving the node would equal to: